ninglab/CTKG/Schema.md

 3. **term_type**

-   Definition: The corresponding MedDRA level of the term.
+   Definition: The corresponding MedDRA level of the term, if any.

    > Statistics:
    >